 The goal of any talent development is two-fold: retaining a loyal, motivated workforce and setting your employees up to rapidly apply their new skills.
 The outcome?
 Adaptability, resilience, and proactive problem solvers in your teams.

 There is usually much overlap between the goals of HR, recruitment, and L&D teams.
-Unfortunately, these departments don't have shared objectives that align with top-level business goals in many companies.
+Unfortunately, these departments don’t have shared objectives aligned with top-level business goals in many companies.
 The most crucial step is to bring these teams into executive conversations and make sure KPIs for training deliver outcomes to support the business vision.
 Consider merging departments in this area and reduce unnecessary in-house time on admin that can be outsourced.

 Importantly, centralize the information that your cross-functional teams need.
 Working from one, not multiple systems, makes teams more efficient and accelerates results.
 It also reduces planning time and cuts down meetings.

-For these to work successfully in the 'new world,' soft skills are now recognized as an integral factor.
-These types of skills show up in teams able to emphasize, collaborate, communicate clearly and think creatively when faced with problems.
+For these to work successfully in the ‘new world,’ soft skills are now recognized as an integral factor.
+These skills show up in teams able to emphasize, collaborate, communicate clearly and think creatively when faced with problems.
 Interestingly, collaboration is now one of the most in-demand soft skills.